stormpath/passport-stormpath/README.md

 ## Options

+There are several options you can define when you are creating the strategy, each is listed in this section.

+#### Api Keys

 If you'd like to explicitly define your Stormpath API keys and application href settings, you can do so when creating the strategy object: